-On July 5, 2013, we entered into an Amended and Restated Change of Control and Severance Agreement, effective July 1, 2013, with each of our executive officers, other than Messrs.
-Fischer and Sanford, that provide for certain benefits in the event of a termination or change of control.
-A description of the termination and change of control benefits for these named executive officers, to whom we refer in this section as executive officers, is provided below.
+On July 5, 2013, we entered into an Amended and Restated Change of Control and Severance Agreement, effective July 1, 2013, with each of our named executive officers, other than Messrs.
+Fischer, Noor Mohamed, Oki and Sanford, that provided for certain benefits in the event of a termination or change of control.
+A description of the termination and change of control benefits for these named executive officers is provided below.

-The Amended and Restated Change of Control and Severance Agreements provide that if an executive officer's employment with the Company is terminated without Cause or by the executive officer for Good Reason and the termination does not occur within 24 months after a Change of Control (as such terms are defined in the Amended and Restated Change of Control and Severance

-Agreements) of the Company, the executive officer will receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments during the period from the date of the executive officer's termination until the date that is six months after the effective date of termination or, for purposes of this paragraph only, the Six-Month Severance Period, equal to the monthly salary the executive officer was receiving immediately prior to the termination date; (ii) monthly severance payments during the Six-Month Severance Period equal to $1/12^{th}$ of the executive officer's target bonus for the fiscal year in which the termination occurs for each month in which severance payments are made to the executive officer pursuant to (i) above; (iii) an additional pro-rated portion of the executive officer's target bonus; (iv) up to 24 months of reimbursement for premiums paid for COBRA coverage; (v) accelerated vesting of the executive officer's then-outstanding and unvested equity awards, to the extent that any of the then-unvested and outstanding shares of the Company's Common Stock subject to such equity awards otherwise would have vested through the date of the executive officer's termination of employment with the Company, had each such equity award been subject to a monthly vesting schedule; and (v) outplacement services with a total value not to exceed \$20,000, to be provided during the Six-Month Severance Period.
+The Amended and Restated Change of Control and Severance Agreements provided that if a named executive officer's employment with the Company was terminated without Cause or by the named executive officer for Good Reason and the termination did not occur within 24 months after a Change of Control (as such terms are defined in the Amended and Restated Change of Control and Severance Agreements) of the Company, the named executive officer would receive, subject to signing a release of claims in favor of the Company, (i) monthly severance payments during the period from the date of the named executive officer's termination until the date that is six months after the effective date of termination or, for purposes of this paragraph only, the Six-Month Severance Period, equal to the monthly salary the named executive officer was receiving immediately prior to the termination date; (ii) monthly severance payments during the Six-Month Severance Period equal to $1/12^{th}$ of the named executive officer's target bonus for the fiscal year in which the termination occurred for each month in which severance payments were made to the named executive officer pursuant to (i) above; (iii) an additional pro-rated portion of the named executive officer's target bonus; (iv) up to 24 months of reimbursement for premiums paid for COBRA coverage; (v) accelerated vesting of the named executive officer's then-outstanding and unvested equity awards, to the extent that any of the then-unvested and outstanding shares of the Company's Common Stock subject to such equity awards otherwise would have vested through the date of the named executive officer's termination of employment with the Company, had each such equity award been subject to a monthly vesting schedule; and (v) outplacement services with a total value not to exceed \$20,000, to be provided during the Six-Month Severance Period.